Reconfiguring (non-spanning) arborescences: Introduction

 \section{Introduction}

-Reconfiguration problems ask, given two feasible solutions, to determine whether there is a step-by-step transformation between the two solutions whose intermediate solutions are all feasible.
-There are numerous results regarding reconfiguration problems from several perspectives of Theoretical Computer Science (see~\cite{Heuvel13,Nishimura18}).
-In particular, reconfiguration problems on graphs have received special attention in the literature.
+Let $\Pi$ be a graph structure property.
+For a graph $G$, we denote by $\mathcal{S}_{\Pi}(G)$ the set of all subgraphs of $G$ that satisfy $\Pi$ and have the same number of edges.
+In this paper, we study the reachability of the solution space formed by $\mathcal{S}_{\Pi}(G)$, where two subgraphs $H$ and $H'$ in $\mathcal{S}_{\Pi}(G)$ are \emph{adjacent} in the solution space if and only if they can be obtained from each other by swapping a pair of edges, that is, $|E(H) \setminus E(H')| = |E(H') \setminus E(H)| = 1$.
+Our target is to decide whether there is a (reconfiguration) sequence of adjacent subgraphs in $\mathcal{S}_{\Pi}(G)$ between two given subgraphs $\source{H}$ and $\sink{H}$ in $\mathcal{S}_{\Pi}(G)$.
+To avoid confusion, we sometimes call the problem the \emph{reachability variant}, because we will study the shortest sequence variant later.

-Let $\mathcal S(G)$ be a set of subgraphs of a graph $G$.
-Given two subgraphs $H$ and $H'$ in $\mathcal S(G)$, the problem of deciding whether there is a sequence of subgraphs $\langle H = H_0, H_1, \ldots, H_\ell = H' \rangle$ such that all subgraphs $H_i$ belong to $\mathcal S(G)$ and $|E(H_i) \setminus E(H_{i + 1})| = |E(H_{i + 1}) \setminus E(H_{i})| = 1$ for $0 \le i < \ell$ is one of the central problems in the field of reconfiguration problems.
-This formulation includes several known tractable and intractable reconfiguration problems.
-Ito et~al.~\cite{IDHPSUU11} showed that {\sc Spanning Tree Reconfiguration} and {\sc Matching Reconfiguration} can be solved in polynomial time, that is, $\mathcal S(G)$ is considered as the set of all spanning trees or the set of all matchings with the same cardinality in $G$, respectively. {\sc Matching Reconfiguration} can be extended to degree-constrained subgraphs, which is also tractable shown by M\"uhlenthaler~\cite{Muh15}.
-Hanaka et~al.~\cite{HIMMNSSV20} studied reconfiguration problems for several subgraphs, including trees and paths.
-In particular, they showed that if $\mathcal S(G)$ consists of all trees in $G$, every instance of the corresponding reconfiguration problem is a yes-instance unless the two input trees have different numbers of edges.
-Motivated by applications in motion planning, Biasi and Ophelders~\cite{BO18}, Demaine~et al.~\cite{DEHJLUU19}, and Gupta et~al.~\cite{GSZ20} studied some variants of reconfiguring undirected paths and showed that these problems are PSPACE-complete, while they are fixed-parameter tractable (FPT) when parameterized by the length of input paths.
+The problem has been studied for several graph structure properties $\Pi$ (on undirected graphs), although most of the related results appear under the name of the property $\Pi$ under consideration.
+For example, {\sc Spanning Tree Reconfiguration} can be seen as the problem when $\Pi$ is the property of being a spanning tree.
+Every instance of this problem is a yes-instance because the set of spanning trees is the family of bases of a matroid~\cite{IDHPSUU11}.
+Ito et~al.~\cite{IDHPSUU11} showed that when $\Pi$ is the property of being a matching the problem is solvable in polynomial time, and M\"uhlenthaler~\cite{Muh15} extended the result to degree-constrained subgraphs.
+Hanaka et~al.~\cite{HIMMNSSV20} introduced the framework of subgraph reconfiguration problems, and studied the problem for several properties $\Pi$, including trees and paths.
+In particular, they showed that when $\Pi$ is the property of being a tree, every instance of the problem is a yes-instance unless two input trees have different numbers of edges.
+Motivated by applications in motion planning, Biasi and Ophelders~\cite{BO18}, Demaine~et al.~\cite{DEHJLUU19}, and Gupta et~al.~\cite{GSZ20} studied some variants of reconfiguring undirected paths.
+These variants are shown to be PSPACE-complete in general, while they are fixed-parameter tractable when parameterized by the length of input paths.